 Reduced Saliva Flow.
-Many prescription medications, disease such as diabetes, as well as cancer radiation treatments reduce saliva flow or otherwise create a dry mouth condition, which increases cavity risk as bits of food that are fuel for decay causing bacteria cannot be washed away naturally.
+Many prescription medications, disease such as diabetes, as well as cancer radiation treatments reduce saliva flow or otherwise create a dry mouth condition, which increases cavity risk as bits of food that are fuel for decay-causing bacteria cannot be washed away naturally.
 If you are experiencing dry mouth, try using a fluoride mouthwash.
 It can help to moisten your mouth and protect your teeth.
 Topical fluoride can also help take up the slack where saliva leaves off.

 Gum Recession.
 Exposed tooth root surfaces may occur as an effect of gum recession.
 These softer areas are more susceptible to decay than parts of the tooth covered with intact enamel.
 To protect your teeth’s roots, your hygienist can paint a fluoride varnish or gel on them.
 You can use a fluoride mouthwash or a prescription fluoride gel to get more fluoride.

 Patients with a good oral hygiene habit should come in for a checkup or cleaning twice per year.
 We can personally examine you and recommend how many visits per year you should have.
 Checkups can help find problems that you may be overlooking.
-These include problems such as oral cancer, gum disease, and plaque.
+These include issues such as oral cancer, gum disease, and plaque.

 X-rays are necessary to detect decay between teeth and areas not visible to the naked eye.
-Since gum and bone problems happen slowly over time, they are often not felt or detected from the surface.
+Since gum and bone problems happen slowly over time, they are often not felt or identified from the surface.
 X rays are also necessary for detecting bone loss and infections at root surfaces.
 Many people are understandably concerned about excessive radiation.
 Above and Beyond Dentistry takes digital radiographs, which use 80% less radiation than conventional techniques.

 A dental implant is a surgical procedure designed to replace a missing tooth.
 A dental implant is a titanium cylinder that is placed in the bone and replaces what was once the root of the tooth.
 A dental crown is attached to the implant to simulate an individual tooth.

-A dental implant literally replaces a missing tooth.
+A dental implant replaces a missing tooth.
 A dental implant simulates the root of a tooth to which the cosmetic dentist attaches a cosmetic tooth.
 A dental bridge, on the other hand, is non-surgical and uses the adjacent teeth to support a new cosmetic tooth.
-A dental implant is not invasive to surrounding teeth (especially desirable if they are healthy and in good condition).
+A dental implant is not invasive to surrounding teeth (especially desirable if they are healthy and in excellent condition).
 By simulating the root, it engages the bone and keeps it healthy.
-Because a dental implant is an individual tooth it is also easier to floss.
+Because a dental implant is an individual tooth, it is also easier to floss.
 A dental bridge can be a good choice if the adjacent teeth are in need of restoration.
-However, there are other subtle factors such as age, timing and bone health that you should discuss with Dr. Shick when deciding which options may be best for you.
+However, there are other subtle factors such as age, timing, and bone health that you should discuss with Dr. Shick when deciding which options may be best for you.